-The intent of the program is to "introduce female students to successful area women working in math, science, and technology-related fields; and to provide these girls with real-life examples of achievement in such careers," according to project co-chair Alice Mahony, who is a member of the Arkansas Department of Education Board.
+The intent of the program is to "introduce female students to successful area women working in math, science, and technology-related fields; and to provide these girls with real-life examples of achievement in such careers," according to project co-chair Alice Mahony, who is a member of the Arkansas ACT Council and Arkansas Scholars Board.

 While women make up 46 percent of America's workforce, only 22 percent of scientists and engineers are female, Mahony said.
 The hope is that GLAMS will inspire sixth graders to carefully consider future courses and careers before high school as they become more familiar with science- and math-based professions.